RPesenko/OpsMgr-Scripts/ShowTLSStatus/Readme.md

 Many enterprises have security requirements to disable certain SChannel protocols or harden the OS against attack.
 This may affect the ability of some applications and workloads to communicate properly over the network.
 This script can quickly show key registry settings related to these configuration settings without requiring administrators to leverage the Regististry Editor.

 - The key **"HKLM:\\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full\release"** is checked to verify the server is at .NET 4.7 or later.
 By default, .NET Framework 4.7 and later versions is configured to use TLS 1.2 but will allow connections using TLS 1.1 or TLS 1.0.
-WCF if configured to allow the OS to decide the best security protocol.
+WCF is configured to allow the OS to decide the best security protocol.

 - If any of the following SChannel protocol keys are detected, the **Server** and **Client** subkeys are checked for the **"enabled"** and **"DisabledByDefault"** values.
     * SSL 2.0